joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 ```

-Beyond $n=9,$ the runtime of this naive implementation is too long to finish.
+Beyond $n=9,$ the run time for this naive implementation is too long to finish.

 <br>